programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 {% include figure.html filename="azure_handwriting_colab_step_5_clear.png" alt="The clear output button for a cell in a Google Colab notebook." caption="Figure 7.
 Clear output below a cell in a Google Colab notebook." %}

 ### 5. Install Azure Computer Vision in your Python environment.[^2]
 Create a new cell in your notebook, paste in the code below and run it.
 It will install the Python library required to connect to Azure Cognitive Services Computer Vision.
 If you are using Google Colab, you will need to do this once per session.
-If you are using a Python environment on your computer instead of Google Colab, you only need to do this once but may need to remove the exclamation mark to run the !pip install command.
+If you are using a Python environment on your computer instead of Google Colab, you only need to do this once but may need to remove the exclamation mark to run the *pip install* command.
 ```
 # Install what is required to connect to Azure Cognitive Services Computer Vision
 # Run this once on your machine.
 If you are using Google Colab, run this once per session.